Case Companion - Adult

 Frequently Asked Questions+ Having trouble collecting restitution?

 The defendant is not given your contact information and will not be making payments directly to you.
-Restitution payment to you is dependent on the defendant making payments to court.
-Once ordered, the judgement is valid for 50 years.
+Restitution payments to you are dependent on the defendant making payments to court.
+Once ordered, the judgment is valid for 50 years.

 Victims' Rights Attorneys

 Victims of crime have the right to hire their own attorney.
 In criminal cases it is important to remember the roles of everyone involved:

 - The District Attorney represents the State of Oregon and the community in criminal cases.

 - The District Attorney Victim Advocate works for the District Attorney's Office and provides assistance to victims of crime, they do not have client or victim confidentiality.